NVIDIA/cuDecomp/docs/autotuning.rst

 In addition to this modification of :code:`pdims`, an autotuning options structure, :ref:`cudecompGridDescAutotuneOptions_t-ref` must be created, populated, and passed as an additional argument to :ref:`cudecompGridDescCreate-ref`.

-Create an uninitialized autotune option struct and initialize it to defaults using :ref:`cudecompGridDescAutotuneOptionsSetDefaults-ref`.
-Initializing this struct to default values is required to ensure no entries are left uninitialized.
+Create an uninitialized autotune options struct and initialize it to defaults using :ref:`cudecompGridDescAutotuneOptionsSetDefaults-ref`.
+This initialization is required before the options are first passed to :ref:`cudecompGridDescCreate-ref`.
+After initialization, its public fields may be modified and the initialized structure may be copied.

 .. tabs::